Ink-Dapper/inkdapper-dev/PERFORMANCE_FIXES_SUMMARY.md

 2. `deploy-production-fixes.bat` - Production deployment script
 3. `fix-service-worker-cors.bat` - Service worker CORS fix script
 4. `deploy-service-worker-fixes.bat` - Production service worker fix script
+5. `fix-all-issues.bat` - Comprehensive fix script for all issues
+6. `deploy-all-fixes.bat` - Production deployment script for all fixes
-5. `clear-service-worker-cache.js` - Browser console script to clear service worker cache
+7. `clear-service-worker-cache.js` - Browser console script to clear service worker cache
-6. `PERFORMANCE_FIXES_SUMMARY.md` - This summary document
+8. `PERFORMANCE_FIXES_SUMMARY.md` - This summary document

 ## Deployment Instructions

 ### For Development:
-1. Run `fix-service-worker-cors.bat` (recommended for CORS issues)
+1. Run `fix-all-issues.bat` (recommended - fixes all issues)
+2. Or run `fix-service-worker-cors.bat` for CORS-specific issues
-2. Or run `fix-performance-issues.bat` for general fixes
+3. Or run `fix-performance-issues.bat` for general fixes
-3. This will clean, rebuild, and start both frontend and backend servers
+4. This will clean, rebuild, and start both frontend and backend servers

 ### For Production:
-1. Run `deploy-service-worker-fixes.bat` (recommended for CORS issues)
+1. Run `deploy-all-fixes.bat` (recommended - fixes all issues)
+2. Or run `deploy-service-worker-fixes.bat` for CORS-specific issues
-2. Or run `deploy-production-fixes.bat` for general fixes
+3. Or run `deploy-production-fixes.bat` for general fixes
-3. Upload the `frontend/dist` folder to your web server
+4. Upload the `frontend/dist` folder to your web server
-4. Upload the `backend` folder to your VPS
+5. Upload the `backend` folder to your VPS
-5. Restart your backend server
+6. Restart your backend server
-6. Clear browser cache and service worker cache
+7. Clear browser cache and service worker cache

 ### Service Worker Cache Clearing:
 1. Open browser DevTools (F12)